-The project addresses the demand of educating doctoral students on high quality and international standards to increase knowledge based solutions for sustainable agriculture and future farming systems – a topic of national, crossregional and international relevance.
+The project addresses the demand for educating doctoral students with high quality tuition and to international standards to increase knowledge-based solutions for sustainable agriculture and future farming systems – a topic of national, cross regional and international relevance.

-Large agricultural areas characterize the landscapes and economies of Russia and Kazakhstan and both countries see the innovative development of this sector as a priority.
-Compared to this, skilled labour and innovation potential is lacking.
-As a reaction, a number of initiatives target to build up human resources on all levels (farm workers, specialists, managers) and as well to improve higher education institutions (HEIs).
-Despite the progress in joining and pursuing the Bologna process, brain drain of young talents and deficient and outdated educational offers for PhD studies impede the goals of HEIs to become international competitive.
+Large agricultural areas characterise the landscapes and economies of Russia and Kazakhstan and both countries see the innovative development of this sector as a priority.
+However, skilled labour and innovation potential is lacking.
+In response, a number of initiatives aim to grow human resources across all levels (farm workers, specialists, managers) and as well as delivering improvements to higher education institutions (HEIs).
+Despite the progress in joining and pursuing the Bologna process, the brain drain of young talents and deficient and outdated educational programmes for PhD studies impede the goals of HEIs in becoming internationally competitive.
 Overall the institutional capacity increases to tackle education and research demand in the area of sustainable agriculture and future farming systems.

 The consortium of 5 EU partners and 4 Russian and 4 Kazakh agricultural universities together with consultative and expert partners from accreditation, research and private business in Russia and Kazakhstan therefore specified the following objectives: